Time-consistent portfolio selection with monotone mean-variance preferences: Semi-closed-form solution for deterministic parameters

-In fact, the BSPDEs \cref{eq: BSPDE :eq} and \cref{eq: BSPDE of calM :eq} with the equilibrium condition \cref{eq: equilibrium condition for CNEC :eq} form the so-called ``extended HJB equations'' or ``extended HJB system''.
-In the case with deterministic parameters, the following theorem gives a state-independent CNEC identical to the path-independent ONEC that we have derived in \Cref{thm: path-independent ONEC}, and the so-called equilibrium value function.
-The corresponding proof is left to \Cref{pf-thm: state-independent CNEC}.
+On the other hand, the following \Cref{thm: state-independent CNEC} gives a state-independent CNEC identical to the path-independent ONEC that we have derived in \Cref{thm: path-independent ONEC}.
+Notably, corresponding to this CNEC, the equilibrium value function $\mathcal{V}$ and the random field $\mathcal{M}$ satisfy the differentiability condition stated in \Cref{thm: verification theorem for CNEC}.

 \begin{theorem} Assume that $( r, \sigma, \vartheta, \zeta )$ are deterministic.
 Then, $\bar{\Pi }$ is a CNEC if

 where $\beta $ is given by \cref{eq: beta equation :eq} with ${\beta }_{T} = 1$.
 Furthermore, corresponding to this CNEC,